 - 2.3.1 Chief Examiners appointed to Boards have specific responsibility for ensuring that assessment in a particular question paper or papers is conducted to a consistent standard.
-In particular, Chief Examiners must co-ordinate: - paper-setting; - · script marking; - assignment of marking duties to Examiners/Assessors and nominating additional examiners as required; - sampling scripts; - review of marginal scripts; - resolution of significant differences between first and second markers; - consistency of standards in marking, normally through standardisation meetings at which all Examiners assigned to the paper are present; - attendance at meetings of the Board of Examiners; - production of Examiners' Commentaries (a form of generic examination feedback which is made available, with past papers, to students to help them prepare for the examinations).
+In particular, Chief Examiners must co-ordinate: - paper-setting; - script marking; - assignment of marking duties to Examiners/Assessors and nominating additional examiners as required; - determine marking duties and to nominate additional Examiners for dissertations and dissertation proposals if those assessments form part of a programme's Quality Assurance schedule; - sampling scripts; - review of marginal scripts; - where a dissertation module forms part of a programme's Quality Assurance chedule, the Chief Examiner will additionally review a sample of submissions, review feedback on dissertations and dissertation proposals as appropriate and also to provide feedback on any ethics form submission; - resolution of significant differences between first and second markers; - consistency of standards in marking, normally through standardisation meetings at which all Examiners assigned to the paper are present;

+- attendance at meetings of the Board of Examiners; - production of Examiners' Commentaries (a form of generic examination feedback which is made available, with past papers, to students to help them prepare for the examinations).
 See 4.17 for further information.